georgexyz19/inkscapetutorial.org/content/posts/extension6_svg _file_format.md

 The contents of the file is wrapped inside the `svg` tag ➋.
 The openning `svg` tag has many attributes.
 The attribute `xmlns:inkscape="www.inkscape..."` means that `inkscape` is an xml namespace.
 So the attribute `inkscape:version="1.1..."` is an abbreviation for `www.inkscape...:version=....`.
-Inkscape is derived from another software `sodipodi`, and `sodipodi` is still a namespace.
+Inkscape is forked from another software `sodipodi`, and `sodipodi` is still a namespace.

-The `sodipodi:namedview` ➌ is an inkscape specific tag.
-Inkscape will read and understand the tag and its attributes.
+The `sodipodi:namedview` ➌ is an inkscape specific tag, and it will read and understand the tag and its attributes.
 Other software does not have to recognize this tag.
 Notice it has an attribute named `current-layer` with value `layer1`.
 The current layer infomation is saved in the SVG file.
 The `self.svg.namedview.center` value in `triangle.py` is also derived from this tag.
-The `defs` should be an abbreviation for `definitions` ➍.
+The `defs` is an abbreviation for `definitions` ➍.
-We can store some information in the `defs` tag, and other tags can reference the `defs` tag.
+We can store some information in a `defs` tag, and other tags can reference the `defs` tag.

 The `g` tag is a shorthand for group.
 SVG itself does not have layer element.
-Inkscape uses group tag with additional attribute `groupmode` to represent layer ➎.
+Inkscape uses group tag with additional attribute `groupmode` to represent layers ➎.

 ## Shapes